 Types of Retaining Walls and What’s Considered the Best

 Whether you’re a homeowner, or a large commercial construction company, when you need a retaining wall built, you need to hire the best retaining wall contractors to do the job.
-Retaining walls are wall structures that are used to stabilize areas in the landscape in order to make sure any soil and/or debris stays in its place, which is especially important in sloped landscapes.
-Although the main job of a retaining wall is to prevent any erosion from coming into a certain area, a retaining wall can also be used for decorative purposes, greatly enhancing the look of any property.
+Retaining walls are wall structures that stabilize areas in the landscape in order to make sure any soil and/or debris stays in place.
+This is especially important in sloped landscapes.
+Although the main job of a retaining wall is to prevent erosion from coming into a certain area, a retaining wall can also be decorative.
+Using a retraining wall for decorative purposes greatly enhances the look of any property.

-Because retaining walls are used to hold back, or retain, soil and debris so that it can’t move into another area, most retaining walls are specially designed according to each project’s specific needs.
-Because a retaining wall must be designed so that it’s able to resist the pressure of the soil, more, hiring the best retaining wall contractor for the job at hand is highly recommended.
+The purpose of retaining walls is to hold back or retain soil and debris so that they can’t move into another area.
+Most retaining walls are specially designed according to each project’s specific needs.
+Because a retaining wall must be able to resist the pressure of the soil, hiring the best retaining wall contractor for the job at hand is highly recommended.
 When you hire retaining wall experts, you can expect them to help you with the overall planning process.
 Siouxland K & K Construction will help you plan your new retaining wall so it fully meets your expectations.

 Types of Retaining Walls

-According to the National Association of Home Builders, concrete is one of the main building materials used today because it’s a strong, eco-friendly option.
-Because there are a variety of other materials that can be used to build a retaining wall, it’s a good idea to understand the types so you can be aware of the differences.
+According to the National Association of Home Builders, concrete is one of the main building materials used today, because it’s a strong, eco-friendly option.
+Since a retaining wall could include a variety of other materials, it’s a good idea to understand the types so you can be aware of the differences.

-- Concrete Block: Concrete block retaining walls are limited to 4 feet in height, and don’t have footings, which can affect the overall strength of the retaining wall
+- Concrete Block: Concrete block retaining walls are, at most, 4 feet in height and don’t have footings.
+This can affect the overall strength of the retaining wall

-- Stone Veneer: Stone veneer retaining walls require a lot of detail, and a lot of maintenance, to ensure they’re working properly
+- Stone Veneer: Stone veneer retaining walls require a lot of detail and maintenance to ensure they’re working properly

-- Brick: Brick retaining walls are not only labor intensive, they require special accommodations in order to drain properly
+- Brick: Brick retaining walls are not only labor intensive, but also require special accommodations in order to drain properly

-- Wood: Wood retaining walls are limited to 4 feet in height, and because they’re more prone to rot, a wood retaining wall simply doesn’t last long as other retaining wall materials
+- Wood: Wood retaining walls are, at most, 4 feet in height and they’re more prone to rot.
+Therefore a wood retaining wall doesn’t last long as other retaining wall materials

 - Dry Stone/Boulder: Dry stone retaining walls make it difficult to control water flow.
 If water accumulates inside the wall, it will destroy its integrity

-- Gabion: Gabion retaining walls are prone to drainage problems, making it necessary to fix, reassemble often.
+- Gabion: Gabion retaining walls are prone to drainage problems, making it necessary to fix and reassemble often.

 Experts Say Poured Concrete is Best

-Experts from the American Concrete Institute tell us that concrete is highly sustainable, which means poured concrete retaining walls are much more durable and resilient that other retaining walls.
-This makes poured concrete walls long-lasting because they’re better able to resist the natural forces that need to be kept in their place.
-Concrete is also extremely durable, and doesn’t take a lot of time to set, making it a faster option than other retaining wall materials, saving you both time and money.
+Experts from the American Concrete Institute tell us that concrete is highly sustainable, which means poured concrete retaining walls are much more durable and resilient than other retaining walls.
+This makes poured concrete walls long-lasting because they’re better able to resist the natural forces that need to stay in their place.
+Concrete is also extremely durable and doesn’t take a lot of time to set.
+This makes it a faster option than other retaining wall materials, saving you both time and money.

-Poured concrete is not only stronger and more durable than the other types of materials used when building a retaining wall, it can be molded to fit any area, making poured concrete the #1 retaining wall material choice amongst builders.
+Poured concrete is stronger and more durable than other types of materials used when building a retaining wall.
+It can also mold to fit any area, making poured concrete the #1 retaining wall material choice amongst builders.
 When you choose poured concrete, you have options such as decorative poured concrete walls which can enhance your landscape.